“God has mercifully ordered that the human brain works slowly; first, the blow, hours afterwards, the bruise.”

 Trauma (psychological) is an emotional response to a terrible event like an accident, rape or natural disaster.
 Your psyche gets hurt by a distressing event, that could be a single experience, or an enduring or repeating event, that completely overwhelms your ability and emotions to cope with that experience.

 Symptoms of trauma

-Immediately after the event, a wide array of symptoms can be experienced by a person: shock, denial, anger, rage, sadness, confusion, terror, shame, humiliation, grief, sorrow and even suicidal or homicidal idealization.
+Immediately after the event, a wide array of symptoms can be experienced by a person: shock, denial, anger, rage, sadness, confusion, terror, shame, humiliation, grief, sorrow and even suicidal or homicidal idealisation.

-Other responses include restlessness, fatigue, frustration, fear, guilt, blame, grief, moodiness, sleep disturbance, eating disturbance, muscle tremors or “ticks”, reactive depression, nightmares, profuse sweating episodes, heart palpitations, vomiting, diarrhea. hyper-vigilance, paranoia, phobic reaction and problems with concentration or anxiety.
+restlessness, fatigue, frustration, fear, guilt, blame, grief, moodiness, sleep disturbance, eating disturbance, muscle tremors or “ticks”, reactive depression, nightmares, profuse sweating episodes, heart palpitations, vomiting, diarrhoea, hyper-vigilance, paranoia, phobic reaction and problems with concentration or anxiety.
 (APA, 1994; Horowitz, 1976; Young, 1994).

 While these feelings are normal, some people have difficulty moving on with their lives.
-It is possible to heal from trauma and move on, even if the event happened many years ago.
-With the right treatment, self-help strategies and support from people & groups around you, recovery and healing is possible.
+It is possible to heal from trauma and move on, even if it happened many years ago.
+With the proper treatment, self-help strategies and support from people & groups around you, recovery and healing are possible.

 - Abuse: sexual, physical, emotional & verbal

 - Neglect by parents, the absence of parents, death of parents.

 - Unsafe environment: war, natural disaster, crime